TorontosFinest/scheduler/README.md

 ## Setup

-Install dependencies with `npm install`.
+- Install dependencies with `npm install`.
+- Start up scheduler-api server so you can make requests to the api

 List of dependencies: